House urged to OK Delta Queen voyages

 "I spent a lot of time here nurturing this effort and trying to convince folks in Washington to help support us," he said.

-The Delta Queen is based in Houma, La., and would need millions of dollars in improvements before it would be ready to ply the waters again.
+The Delta Queen is based in Houma, La., and would need millions of dollars in improvements before it would be ready.

 But the money is worth spending if an exemption is granted, Martin said.